 Boot Camp – FREE

-This course is now free of charge and available to CUPA-HR members only.
+This course is free of charge to CUPA-HR members ($295 for nonmembers).
 Course access requires a one-time registration.
 After registering, use the “Access Course” button to log in.

 What Is CUPA-HR Boot Camp?

 CUPA-HR Boot Camp is a self-paced e-learning course that offers a higher-ed perspective on essential HR topics.

 Who Should Take Boot Camp?

 It’s ideal for anyone who could benefit from a basic understanding of higher ed HR — young and early-career professionals, HR staff who are new to higher ed and others.